biomystery/ngs_pipeline_ucla/README.md

 # README #
-* Quick summary
-This is the shell code I wrote for processing RNAseq, chromatin-associated RNAseq and ChipSeq data.

 ### What is this repository for? ###

-* Version
+* This is the shell code I wrote for processing RNAseq, chromatin-associated RNAseq and ChipSeq data.

-Version 0.1
+* Version 0.1

 ### How do I get set up? ###